“A house is not a home without a pet.” ~Anonymous

 Flight only comes after adversity.
 Moths and butterflies taught me that.

 Love is true freedom.
 Animals taught me that.

 “Until one has loved an animal, a part of one’s soul remains unawakened.” ~Anatole France

 Copyright © October 2012.
 No part of this article may be reproduced in any form without the written consent of the Author/Publisher.
 This article is intended to be educational.
 However, it is not intended to be a substitute for diagnosis or treatment from a qualified animal health professional.
 Dr. Kim Bloomer and Aspenbloom Pet Care, do not assume any legal responsibility for misuse of the products discussed in this article.

 Dr. Kim Bloomer is an animal naturopath consulting on canine and feline nutrition and wellness.
-In addition, Dr. Kim is a proficient blogger, writer, speaker and presenter on natural pet care as well as the Co-Founder of the American Council of Animal Naturopathy.
+In addition, Dr. Kim is a proficient blogger, writer, speaker and presenter on natural pet care as well.
 She is the author/co-author of three books including Animals Taught Me That and Essential Oils in Animal Care: A Naturopathic Approach co-authored with her two colleagues (2014).
 Dr. Kim’s articles have been featured in various publications in both print and online.
 Visit her Website:www.AspenbloomPetCare.com